-Moses, a great Bible prophet, is portrayed as an insane man running around butt naked, chasing a stone.
-What a harebrained book.
+Moses, a great Biblical prophet, is portrayed as a bumbling dolt, running around buck naked, chasing a stone!
+Such gobbledygook.

 VI.
 Allah created Adam, making him 60 cubits tall (4:543).

-That means Adam was 90 ft tall like the height of a 3 storey building!
+That means Adam was 90 feet tall like the height of a 3 storey building!
 Subhanallah, isn’t Allah great?

-Everyone knows water cools down a hot body, but it takes a cave man to think body temperature is from hell fire.
+Everybody knows water cools down a hot body, but it takes a cave man to think high body temperature is from hell fire.

 VIII.
 When one of his men asked: “What about the bone and animal dung?’
 He answered ‘They are of the food of the jinns [demons] (5:58:200).

 That shouldn’t be a surprise.
 The jinns told Muhammad they loved his Quran (Q 72:1).
-If they loved the Quran, they should also find dung appealing.
+If they loved the Quran, why shouldn’t they also find dung appealing?

 IX.
 The Prophet said, ‘By Allah, though I am the Apostle of Allah, yet I do not know what Allah will do to me (5:266).